Wednesday, 12 March 2008

 margin-bottom : 1px;

-First line of multi-line heading, avoiding need for standard h3 with line break.
+First line of multi-line detail heading, avoiding need for standard h3 with line break.

 p.h3lower text-align : right